tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

   certificate.
 For this reason, delegated credentials have very restricted semantics that should not conflict with X.509 semantics.
-* Proxy certificates rely on the certificate path building process to establish a binding between the proxy certificate and the server certificate.
+* Proxy certificates rely on the certificate path building process to establish a binding between the proxy certificate and the end-entity certificate.
 Since the certificate path building process is not cryptographically protected, it is possible that a proxy certificate could be bound to another certificate with the same public key, with different X.509 parameters.
 Delegated credentials,